Fascial ManipulationFascial Manipulation in Wasilla, Alaska

 The reality is that the myofascial system is well equipped to compensate for non-traumatic changes in the skeletal system.
 However, pain and dysfunction often occur due to tissue overload and stiffness in the myofascial chain.
 Myofascial stiffness can lead to improper movement patterns causing excessive tissue strain and overload of joint structures (capsule and cartilage).

-The goal of FM is to restore gliding along fascial layers and normal activation of myofascial lines of tension to restore balance within the neuromusculoskeletal system.
-Our certified FM therapists utilize this evidence-based technique to naturally resolve pain and facilitate healing with improved movement and stability throughout the entire body.
-FM is a safe and effective alternative to clients seeking pain relief without the risk of surgery or drugs.
+The goal of fascial manipulation is to restore gliding along fascial layers and normal activation of myofascial lines of tension to restore balance within the neuromusculoskeletal system.
+Our certified fascial manipulation therapists utilize this evidence-based technique to naturally resolve pain and facilitate healing with improved movement and stability throughout the entire body.
+Fascial manipulation is a safe and effective alternative to clients seeking pain relief without the risk of surgery or drugs.

 Is Fascial Manipulation similar to Myofascial Release?